-Bright sunlight and broiling temperatures may make it hard to save money on electric bills, but they also happen to be ideal conditions for conducting a fun, affordable and tasty summertime science experiment with your kids.
+Bright sunlight and broiling temperatures may make it hard to keep energy use under control, but they also happen to be ideal conditions for conducting a fun, affordable and tasty summertime science experiment with your kids.

 With a little work, you and your little ones can make a solar oven out of a simple pizza box that will get hot enough to warm up family-favorite treats like cookies and smores while teaching your children about solar power.
 The solar oven wont get hot enough to cook raw ingredients or bake treats from scratch, so make sure those cookies are already baked before you warm them up.